How to Scale a Startup Team: Top Tips for Founders

 7. Prep your managers and establish coordination rules.
 Moreover, figure out how you'll handle communication, clarify the responsibilities across different teams, and think through other vital processes.

 8. Refine your company culture.
-You can motivate the existing team and newcomers by having a well-defined mission, values, and goals.
+You can motivate the existing team and newcomers by having a well-defined startup culture with a clear mission, values, rules, and goals.

 9. Choose the KPIs and OKRs, and indicate the deliverables.
 Remember that careful planning is a solid way to navigate the startup team in the right direction and put every effort to maximum use.
 And having a set of measurable goals helps realistically assess progress.